-MLA style is one of the most widely spread standards of academic writing that are used in the United States, Canada and some other countries.
-It is natural that such standards are adopted.
-When all the works are more or less standardized, it is easier to work with them, create cross-references and so on.
-It also stands to reason that different groups of science may need different documentary conventions because of the gaps between the disciplines and their usage.
+MLA writing format is one of the most widely spread standards of academic writing that are used in the United States, Canada, and some other countries.
+It is natural that such rules are adopted.
+When all the works are more or less standardized, it is easier to work with them, create cross-references, etc. It also stands to reason that different groups of science may need different documentary conventions because of the gaps between the disciplines and their usage.

-- In the bibliography all the information about a book appears in pre-determined order and looks like this: Surname, First name.
+- In the bibliography, all the information about a book appears in a pre-determined order and looks like this: Surname, First name.
 Title of Book.
-Place of Publication: Publisher, Year.
-(E.g. Smith, John.
+Place of Publication: Publisher, Year. (e.g., Smith, John.
 Essay Writing for Everybody.
 New York: New York Research Press, 2002.)

 - MLA style uses short in-text citations after the quote, a reference to its source or a paraphrase.
-It gives the author’s name and the number of page (e.g. Jones 151).
+It gives the author’s name and the number of the page (e.g., Jones 151).